 Here’s how to stock your fridge if you want your food to last.

 Here’s a method often recommended by dermatologists to treat individual psoriasis lesions: After you apply a topical steroid cream, cover the area with a small piece of plastic wrap and use adhesive tape to affix the wrap to your skin.
 The wrap will enhance the effect of the steroid, seal in moisture and inhibit the proliferation of the rash.

 Check out more old time home remedies that actually work.

 Make moving easier

-Make moving smarter, not harder.
-Use plastic wrap to cover draws that still have clothes in them.
+Move smarter, not harder.
+Use plastic wrap to cover drawers that still have clothes in them.
 This makes moving them easier and takes out the step of emptying the drawers.
-You can also wrap the furniture in plastic wrap, protecting your clothes and making sure the draws don’t move at all.
-This tip also works for sealing utensils, so they stay in place during the move.
+You can also wrap the furniture in plastic wrap, protecting your clothes and making sure the drawers don’t move at all.
+This tip also works for sealing utensils in utensil trays so they stay in place during the move.

 If you loved these plastic wrap uses, you’ll definitely want to check out our best-ever aluminum foil hacks.